Escape-From-Unturnov-II/ArmorPlus/README.md

 ```

 ## BulletLimbDamageChance
-Allowes to define a bone break chance per Limb, the chance scales with damage
+Allowes to define bone break chances per Limb, the chance scales with damage.

 | Name   |      Description      |
 |----------|-------------|
 |Limb:|the limb that needs to be hit|